Special K\"ahler geometry and holomorphic Lagrangian fibrations: Introduction

 \section{Introduction}

-Let $X^{2n}$ be a hyperk\"ahler manifold, so $X$ is a simply connected compact K\"ahler manifold with a holomorphic symplectic $2$-form $\Omega$ such that $H^{2,0}(X)=\mathbb{C}.\Omega$.
-By Yau's Theorem every K\"ahler class on $X$ contains a unique K\"ahler metric with holonomy $Sp(n)$, a hyperk\"ahler metric.
+Let $X^{2n}$ be a hyperk\"ahler manifold, so $X$ is a simply connected compact K\"ahler manifold with a holomorphic symplectic $2$-form $\Omega$ such that $H^{2,0}(X)=\mathbb{C}\Omega$.
+By Yau's Theorem every K\"ahler class on $X$ contains a unique Ricci-flat K\"ahler metric.
+It was later realized by Beauville \cite{Be} that these metrics are hyperk\"ahler, which means that they have holonomy equal to $Sp(n)$.

-Suppose that $B$ is an irreducible complex analytic space with $0<\dim B<2n$, and $f:X\to B$ is a holomorphic surjective map with connected fibers.
-Then work of Matsushita \cite{Ma} shows that $B$ is a normal compact analytic variety, with $\dim B=n$, all irreducible components of the fibers of $f$ are Lagrangian with respect to $\Omega$, and the smooth fibers are tori.
+Suppose that $B$ is an irreducible normal complex analytic space with $0<\dim B<2n$, and $f:X\to B$ is a holomorphic surjective map with connected fibers.
+Then work of Matsushita \cite{Ma} shows that necessarily $\dim B=n$, that all irreducible components of the fibers of $f$ are Lagrangian with respect to $\Omega$, and the smooth fibers are tori.
 We call such $f$ a holomorphic Lagrangian fibration.
 The following basic conjecture is widely expected to hold:

 \begin{conjecture} If $X$ is a hyperk\"ahler manifold and $f:X\to B$ is a holomorphic Lagrangian fibration, then $B\cong\mathbb{P}^n$. \end{conjecture}